Bx7, Bx20, and M100 buses: Current bus service

 The M100 begins at St. Nicholas Avenue and 125th Street, running west on 125th Street until Amsterdam Avenue, where it turns north until reaching St. Nicholas Avenue, where it runs northwest on until it reaches 168th Street, where it is joined by the Bx7.
 Together, both routes continue north onto Broadway until reaching Dyckman Street, where between here and 218th Street, the Bx7 continues north on Broadway whereas the M100 heads southeast on Dyckman Street to serve 10th Avenue and continue north on it from there.
 At Broadway and 207th Street, the Bx7 is joined by the Bx20, and both continue north on Broadway until 218th Street, where 10th Avenue merges into Broadway and the three routes run together for two blocks before the M100 terminates at 220th Street, with southbound buses looping on 9th Avenue to return to 10th Avenue at 215th Street, passing by Kingsbridge Depot, which all three routes are based out of.
 The Bx7 and Bx20 then continue north into the Bronx, turning west at 231st Street (with southbound buses running via Kingsbridge Avenue and 230th Street, instead).
 The Bx7 continues north on Riverdale Avenue while the Bx20 heads south Irwin/Johnson Avenues, running west onto Kappock Street and north on Henry Hudson Parkway until 239th Street, where Riverdale Avenue temporarily merges into Henry Hudson Parkway, where both routes continue north on the service road until 246th Street, where the Bx20 ends.
 The Bx7 continues north and turns north onto Riverdale Avenue after it splits off from Henry Hudson Parkway until Riverdale Avenue until 263rd Street (Bronx-Westchester County Line), where it terminates.
 Early morning and late evening Bx7 trips only run between 207th Street and 263rd Street.

+School trippers

+When school is in session, an extra Bx20 trip departs Riverdale Kingsbridge Academy at Independence Avenue & 237th Street at 2:45pm.
+This trip heads to Henry Hudson Parkway via 236th Street before operating the rest of its southbound route.